gethin101/GG-Battle-robot/README.md

 Here is my design for my custom robot wars inspired battle robot.
 I am going to create it using a Raspberry pi pico 2 WH, TT motors, L298N motor drivers, and a servo motor.
 It will be controlled by a 433mhz radio frequency remote, another Raspberry pi pico 2WH, a joystick module and extra control buttons.
 The main axe weapon and chassis will be 3d printed in PLA.

-I will also use a 1.3" I²C OLED display for the robot to display information on the front of the robot.
-It will be powered by being plugged into the breadboard in the robot.
+I will also use a 1.8" SPI LCD Display  for the robot to display information on the front of the robot.
+It will be powered by being plugged into the breadboard in the robot using the pins.

 It will be powered by AA batteries, the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.
 I will design the PCB in KiCad, also with female sockets so I can remove modules from the remote.